+Tired of being cooped in at home?
+Why not spend a day out with fam or bae at Bannerghatta Biological Park.
 It may be a tiny zoo (as compared to even the one in Mysore) but Bannerghatta Biological Park is definitely worth a trip.
-Start off with the Grand Safari.
-The safari rides begin at around 10 AM and there’s always a long line so get here early.
-The most pocket-friendly option is to take the buses.
-But there are jeeps and cars (with and without A/C).
-Do note that to meet the Covid guidelines safari vehicles are running only at 50 per cent capacity to maintain physical distancing.
-No private vehicles are not allowed on the safaris.
+Start off with the Grand Safari which begins at around 10 AM.
+We must add that there’s a long line always so get here early.
+The most pocket-friendly option is to take the buses but you can also take your transportation to the entry point.
+Due to COVID guidelines, safari vehicles are running only at 50 per cent capacity and no private vehicles are allowed on the safaris.
 The drive through the open enclosures (this is not an actual safari) takes around 40 minutes.
-Spot deer, Nilgai, and sambars along with elephants, lions, and tigers.
+There, you can spot Deer, Nilgai, Sambars along with Elephants, Lions, and Tigers.